 Festive Frittata

-This casserole of eggs, cheese, bacon, milk, stock and bead is perfect for a holiday brunch.
+This hearty casserole of eggs, baked with cheese, bacon, bell peppers, mushrooms, onions and bread is perfect for a holiday brunch.

 Ingredients

-- ½ green pepper 3 rings, dice the rest
+- ½ green bell pepper 3 rings, dice the rest

 - ½ yellow onion diced